 Accessibility Services has 2 staff members.
 The Director, Jerimiah Bergstrom coordinates accommodations and supports.
 Frannie Palmer, the Accessibility Specialist, is available to meet with students who are registered with Accessibility Services to help with skills like semester planning, time management, motivation, and goal setting.

 Are there evening hours?

-The Filene Center for Academic Advising and Career Services is open Monday through Friday between 8:30 – 4:30 throughout the year and can be reached anytime at firstname.lastname@example.org.
+The Filene Center for Academic Advising, Career Services, and Accessibility is open Monday through Friday between 8:30 a.m. – 4:30 p.m. throughout the year and can be reached anytime at firstname.lastname@example.org.